 There are no formal academic entry requirements.
 However you should have a sound level of numeracy, literacy and ICT skills, have a passion for the countryside and environment, and be prepared to work outside in all weather conditions throughout the year.

-You should be either employed or volunteering in a countryside based environment for a minimum of four hours a week, for at least four weeks prior to applying for the course.
+You should be either employed or volunteering in a countryside based environment for a minimum of four hours a week, for at least three months prior to applying for the course.
 You will need to complete 150 hours in order to achieve your qualification.
 You must have a suitable witness agreed in principle (min.
 2 years in industry) who will be assessing your practical assignments.

 Experience of work within a relevant industry prior to the start of the course will be useful but not essential.
 However your tetanus vaccination must be up-to-date.